Where to stay in Prague? 5 Best Places to Stay (+ areas to avoid!)

 It is an impressive sight to stand on the bridge and admire the river.

-The bridge itself is also a fantastic piece of medieval architecture that must be experienced.
+The bridge is also a fantastic piece of medieval architecture that must be experienced.

-If you would like to delve into the history and find out more about why the city is on the list, you can start here.
+If you would like to delve into the history and discover why the city is on the list, you can start here.

 You could also check out my guide to the best things to do in Prague after you’ve found a place to stay.